 Training is an important part of a transit program.
-Participation in ADOT-sponsored training workshops is required.

 An effective training program includes driver training to ensure passenger safety, staff training to ensure that clients are handled in an efficient, firm, yet sensitive manner, and client training in terms of how to use the system.